 In 2013, Klaus Schwab, Founder and Executive Chairman World Economic Forum, introduced the Forum’s Workplace Alliance Report.
 He pointed out the importance and economic implications of workplace wellness: “Employers have a great responsibility to nurture employee resilience; there is strong evidence that a healthy workforce is vital to a country’s competitiveness, productivity and well-being.
 Over 50% of the working population spend the majority of their time at work, so the workplace provides a unique opportunity to raise awareness, as well as guide and incentivize individuals to develop healthier lifestyles.
 This has proven to have a multiplier effect, as workers integrate health and well-being into their families and communities.”

 The causes of safety and health problems vary by sector.
 In the urban economy, for example, approximately one in six fatal workplace accidents reported globally takes place in the construction sector.
 This is mainly because of the intrinsically hazardous nature of this work, the challenging locations of construction sites, changing work environments and high rates of staff turnover.
 There are also health problems associated with building activities, such as musculoskeletal disorders and exposure to hazardous substances, such as asbestos.

-‘Zero incidents’ goals
+‘Zero incidents’ goals to curb Workplace Deaths

 The construction industry has, however, come a long way in preventing accidents and health problems.
 Within the industrial construction environment, both contractors and owners have to commit the time, budget and management to focus on the well-being of the construction workforce.
 Contractors are not only obliged to provide statistical proof of acceptable safety performance, but also programmes and processes that promote the safety of every worker in their care.
 This prerequisite for a safety culture has allowed the industry to change from injury management to injury prevention and the creation of “zero incidents” goals.